rRMSAnalyzer: package to analyze RiboMethSeq data

 The C-score is calculated by normalizing the end read count with respect to the local environment at each genomic position and directly indicates the rRNA 2’Ome level.
 The C-score ranges from 0 (i.e., no rRNA molecules of the sample are 2’Ome at this specific site) to 1 (i.e., all rRNA molecules of the sample are 2’Ome at this specific site).
 A C-score with an intermediate value between 0 to 1 means that the sample contains a mixture of un-2’Ome and 2’Ome rRNA molecules.

-To obtain a robust estimate of the 2’Ome level, different C-scores can be determined depending on the parameters used to compute the local coverage.
+To obtain a robust estimate of the 2’Ome level, different C-scores can be determined depending on the arguments used to compute the local coverage.
 In particular, the estimation method and the size of the local coverage to be considered can be changed.

 By default, the local coverage is estimated by calculating the median of the 5’ read-end counts in a flanking region of 6 (i.e., 6 nucleotides downstream the nucleotide n and 6 upstream the nucleotide n, where n is the nucleotid directly following the 2’Ome site of interest).
-This package provides the ability to change these two parameters either when loading the data or during the analysis.
+This package provides the ability to change these two arguments either when loading the data or during the analysis.

 C-score computation when loading data